 Tickets for the Big Burns Supper events are available online from the official website.
 There is also a number for phone bookings on the website.

-If you are in Dumfries, you go to the box office on site to buy tickets.
+If you are in Dumfries, you can go to the box office on site to buy tickets.
 The most popular events do sell out, so if you see an act or show listed that you really want to see, we suggest booking tickets in advance as early as possible to avoid disappointment.

 In addition, you can buy packs of tickets for multiple events, which will let you see a number of shows at a reduced price.